Introduction

 Register the Entity Secret

 You can register your Entity Secret in two ways: using the SDK, or using the Circle Console.
-The registration links your Entity Secret with your developer account, ensuring that you can confidently manage wallet creation and transactions with the assurance of robust security measures in place.As you proceed with the registration of your Entity Secret, pay close attention to the recovery file that will be generated.
-This file is a critical safety measure for your operations.
-In the event that your Entity Secret is ever lost, the recovery file will act as your fallback, enabling you to regain access to your developer-controlled wallets.
-Ensure that you store this file securely and in a location that you can access readily if needed.Note: If you use the SDK to register the Entity Secret, the function
+The registration links your Entity Secret with your developer account, ensuring that you can confidently manage wallet creation and transactions with the assurance of robust security measures in place.Registering your Entity Secret using the SDK

 You can use the sample code below as a guide to register your Entity Secret Ciphertext using the SDK.Registering Your Entity Secret Ciphertext in Developer Services Console